 West Coast of the South Island

 Hopping down to the South Island, be sure to explore the rugged west coast before heading further south.
 Many people ignore the west coast of New Zealand entirely when they visit the country.
 The west coast of the south island is especially remote (it markets itself as “wild”), and is often characterized by wet, foggy weather.
-But, by all accounts, it is beautiful in its own right.
+But it's beautiful in its own right.

 A favorite jumping-off point for a west coast adventure is Greymouth, situated in the northern half of the south island, almost directly across the island from Christchurch.
 If you’re looking for an interesting way to get across the island, check out the TranzAlpine train, which cuts a path through the Southern Alps from Christchurch to Greymouth and back each day.